Sekiuu/ladbang-hub/README.md

 ## Before start project make sure your create .venv in this directory

+- works with python 3.11.9
 - to create .venv you can run this command in terminal : python -m venv .venv
-- after created .venv you must create file .gitignore -> .venv/.gitignore
+  \*for dev after created .venv you must create file .gitignore in path .venv/

 ## To install python pakages you have to run .venv first